 We are so proud to be an all Steinway festival.

-And yes, we will of course have our annual beach day, dolphin cruise & Chihuly treat!
+And yes, we will continue have our beach day, dolphin cruise & Chihuly treat!

-My time at the 2016 RPPF has truly been one of the best weeks of both my musical and personal life.
+My time at RPPF 2016 and 2017 has truly been some of the best weeks of both my musical and personal life.
 The incredible inspiration, vitality, and generosity that I received during the festival was the result of Rebecca Penneys' leadership, the high level of the faculty, and the organization of Tabitha and administration.
-The amalgamation of frequent lessons (almost daily if one desires), an abundance of performance opportunities (I played on WUSF radio, the student showcase concert, and two of the Ambassador series concerts), and many creative special topics classes on specific topics, led to a culture of intellectual progression and emotional creativity.
-In addition, there were fun off-days on the weekend that included a relaxing beach day and a dolphin cruise.
+The amalgamation of frequent lessons (almost daily if one desires), an abundance of performance opportunities (I played on WUSF radio, a student showcase concert, and two Ambassador Performance Concerts), and many creative special topics classes on specific topics, led to a culture of intellectual progression and emotional creativity.
+In addition, there were fun off-days on the weekend that included a relaxing beach day, a dolphin cruise and visit to the Chihuly Museum.
 I am touched by the creation of such a festival - it is truly a "gift" by Rebecca Penneys and all the faculty and volunteers involved; not only is it tuition free, but you can deeply feel that the faculty is genuinely invested in your growth and journey.
 Out of the plethora of internationally esteemed music festivals that I have attended, I can say with conviction and clarity that RPPF is inimitable and by far my favorite festival experience.
 Thank you so much to Rebecca Penneys, the amazing faculty, and Tabitha - I am grateful beyond words.

 --- Andrew Yang, Mannes School of Music, USA